 The business owner should also notify all relevant parties about the strike off, including creditors.
 However, there are occasions when a company either intentionally or unintentionally applies to strike off without informing all parties.

 If this happens, the creditor may only find out about the attempt to close down the company when the strike off is listed.
-If they miss this notice, they may not realise the company has been dissolved until the process is finished.
+If they miss this notice, they may not realise the company has been dissolved until the process is finished and the debt is effectively unrecoverable.

 If a company that owes you money has filed to strike off, you can file to object to the strike off as soon as it happens by contacting Companies House and continue trading as normal.